admatt01/Arista-AI_Assistant/README.md

 ## Setup your .env file

 - Refer to the screenshot "Azure_OpenAI_Resource.png" to help you navigate to your project variables.
-These can be revealed by clicking the downward facing arrow at the top righ of the Playground window next to your Project Name.
+These can be revealed by clicking the downward facing arrow at the top right of the Playground window next to your Project Name.
 - Copy the endpoint and use it for the AZURE_OPENAI_ENDPOINT environment variable
 - Copy the key and use it for the AZURE_OPENAI_API_KEY environment variable
 - Copy your Assistant ID from the Assistants Setup window and use it for the AZURE_OPENAI_ASSISTANT_ID environment variable

-## Features

-- Natural language interface for network configuration, troubleshooting and administration
-- Support for gNMI operations (GET, SET)
-- Supports CLI path command execution and OpenConfig paths through gNMI
-- Supports Arista EOS native paths through gNMI
-- Interrogate and configure multiple devices simultaneously using concurrent sessions
-- Real-time feedback and status updates
-- Secure credential management
-- Automatic timestamp conversion to AEDT
-- Human-readable uptime formatting
-- YANG model discovery
-- Jinja2 Template-based configuration

 ## Network Environment Requirements